Born in the U.S.A.: Tour

 Springsteen attracted political attention during the initial U.S. leg when the conservative political commentator George Will attended the show in Largo, Maryland, on August 25.
 Will published a column in The Washington Post about Springsteen the following month, wherein he praised the performer's work ethic and discussed his "presumed patriotism" with the usage of the phrase "born in the U.S.A."
 Less than a week after the column's publishing, President Ronald Reagan, in the middle of his reelection campaign, praised Springsteen's "patriotism" during a campaign rally in Hammonton, New Jersey.
-Springsteen responded dismissively to Reagan's comments two days later during a show in Pittsburgh, and from around this time he began taking time at his shows to talk about his socialist ideology.
-Starting in November he donated some concert proceeds to local charities or community organizations.
+Springsteen responded dismissively to Reagan's comments two days later during a show in Pittsburgh, and from around this time he began taking time at his shows to talk about his political views.
+Starting in November, he donated some concert proceeds to local charities or community organizations.

 The initial American leg of the tour ran through January 1985.
 The tour continued from late March to July around the world with shows in Australia, Japan, Europe, and the U.K. Springsteen married Phillips in May, between the Oceania and European legs.
 The European leg drew large crowds, including a 100,000 attendance in Ireland and three sold-out shows at Wembley Stadium in London.
 The final U.S. leg ran from August to October 2, ending with four consecutive shows at the Los Angeles Memorial Coliseum.
 The tour's massive success led to the creation of Springsteen's first live album, Live 1975–85, released in November 1986.